-Before you start sending a stream to UpStage, make sure that you are not sending more data than necessary and have adjusted the settings to make the stream as good as possible for everyone in your audience.
-If you send large high quality streams, some people may have problems receiving your stream.
+Before you start sending an RTMP stream to UpStage, make sure that you’re not sending more data than necessary and have adjusted the settings to make the stream as good as possible for everyone in your audience.
+If you send a large high resolution stream, some people may have problems receiving it.

-There are no universal optimal settings, as what is best will depend on technical variables such as our audience’s bandwidth and devices, as well as artistic choices.
-You will need to experiment and try out different adjustments to find what is right for your technical conditions and for the specific performance.
+There are no universal optimal settings, as what’s best will depend on technical variables such as your audience’s bandwidth and devices, as well as artistic choices.
+You’ll need to experiment and try out different adjustments to find what is right for your technical conditions and for the specific performance.

-When you are testing different settings, make sure you always have others on the stage who can also give feedback about how they are experiencing the stream.
+When you’re testing different settings, make sure you always have others on the stage who can give feedback about how they’re experiencing the stream.

-The appropriate resolution will depend on how big you want your video to be on the stage – if you want it to fill most of the stage then you will need a higher resolution than if your stream will be quite small.
-If you have chosen a lower resolution and then increase the size of the stream on the stage, it will become pixelated.
+The appropriate resolution will depend on how big you want your video to be on the stage – if you want it to fill most of the stage then you’ll need a higher resolution than if your stream is quite small.
+If you’ve chosen a lower resolution and then increase the size of the stream on the stage, it may become pixelated.

 Tip: start with a resolution of 640×480, or 800×600 and see how this looks on the stage.
 If it looks great, try a lower resolution as it may give better speed.
-If it looks pixelated and you don’t want that, you will need to increase it.
+If it looks pixelated and you don’t want that, you’ll need to increase it.

-Tip: reduce the bitrate to 1000 Kbps and test the stream on stage.
-If the quality is dropping below what is acceptable for your performance, increase it to 1500 or 2000 and test again.
+Tip: reduce the bit rate to 1000 Kbps and test the stream on stage.
+If the quality is dropping below what’s acceptable for your performance, increase it to 1500 or 2000 and test again.

-If you think it’s likely that many in your audience may be on unstable connections or with older devices, you can choose to use a lower bitrate and accept a loss of quality in exchange for more of your audience being able to recieve the stream.
+If you think it’s likely that many in your audience may be on unstable connections or with older devices, you can choose to use a lower bit rate and accept a loss of quality in exchange for more of your audience being able to receive the stream.

 The default frame rate 30 fps (frames per second).
-Reducing the frame rate will decrease the size of your stream, however the stream may also become choppy or other noticeable loss of quality such as loss of lip synch.
+Reducing the frame rate will decrease the size of your stream, however the stream may also become choppy or there may be other noticeable loss of quality such as loss of lip-sync.

 In OBS, you may have the option to change the encoder (this depends on the version of OBS that you have).
-Using the software encoder H264 may improve the speed of your stream as this uses less of the computer’s CPU.
+Using the software encoder H.264 may improve the speed of your stream as this uses less of your computer’s CPU.